 The United States is gradually becoming more and more aware of the damage it has contributed to the climate.
-This is thanks to these environmentally friendly states making positive impacts, one step at a time.
+This is thanks to these environmentally friendly states making positive impacts for climate change, one step at a time.

-While they’re not perfect, these states are striving to become as eco-friendly as they can with even more improvements hopefully coming in the future.
+While they’re not perfect, these states are striving to become as eco-friendly and environmentally responsible as they can with even more improvements coming in the future.